oshokin/xk6-kv/README.md

 #### Snapshot Operations

 - **`backup(options?: BackupOptions): Promise<BackupSummary>`**
-  Writes the current dataset to a BoltDB file.
-Always set `fileName` (leaving it blank points at the backend’s live Bolt file) and use `allowConcurrentWrites: true` for a best-effort dump that releases writers sooner (summary includes `bestEffort` + `warning` so you can alarm on it).
+  Writes the current dataset to a bbolt file.
+Always set `fileName` (leaving it blank points at the backend’s live bbolt file) and use `allowConcurrentWrites: true` for a best-effort dump that releases writers sooner (summary includes `bestEffort` + `warning` so you can alarm on it).

 - **`restore(options?: RestoreOptions): Promise<RestoreSummary>`**
   Replaces the dataset with a snapshot produced by `backup()`.
 Optional `maxEntries` / `maxBytes` guards protect against oversized or corrupted inputs.